 A minimum of 45 hours of flying training must be completed.
 For holders of a PPL(A) this is reduced to a minimum of 36 hours.
 Most students will complete their training in approximately 60 hours.
 At least 10 hours must be flown solo.

 You do not need a medical to begin your flight training.
-Your instructor will advise you when you need to get a medical, however, before flying solo, you must possess a Civil Aviation Authority (CAA) Class II medical certificate.
-Provided you are in good health, this should be nothing for you to worry about and a Class II medical can be obtained locally from an Authorised Medical Examiner (AME) - a list of approved AMEs is available from us.
+Your instructor will advise you when you need to get a medical - however before flying solo, you must possess a Civil Aviation Authority (CAA) Class II medical certificate.
+Provided you are in good health, this should be nothing for you to worry about and a Class II medical can be obtained locally from an Authorised Medical Examiner (AME), including with TBS Medical at Elstree Aviation Centre.

 If you intend to make a career from helicopter flying, it may be advisable to obtain a (slightly more restrictive) Class I medical at this stage as this would be required for a commercial pilot